tidymodels/rsample/tests/testthat/_snaps/clustering.md

 ---

-    `v` must be a single positive integer
+    `v` must be a single positive integer greater than 1

 ---